lettertwo/occurrence.nvim/README.md

 -- Return nil or true for side-effect only (mark will be unmarked) operator = function(mark, ctx) print("Processing mark " .. mark.index)
-  return nil -- or return true to yank without replacement end
+  return nil -- or return true to also yank to register end

 -- Return false to cancel the remaining operations.